Commsave Credit Union

 Commsave Credit Union Limited is a not-for-profit member-owned financial co-operative, based in Northampton in the English Midlands.
 In 2020, it absorbed Northamptonshire Credit Union (trading as Harvest Money).
-As at 31 March 2021, Commsave has 30,875 members with over £90m worth of savings and £45m on loan to members.
+As at 31 March 2024, Commsave has 35,488 members with £89.5m worth of savings and £75.2m on loan to members.

 History

 Commsave

 Northamptonshire Postal Workers Credit Union was originally established in 1991, becoming East Midlands Postal Workers Credit Union in 1996 and finally, Commsave Credit Union in 2002.

 Harvest Money

 Northampton Borough Council Employees Credit Union was originally established by the payroll department to help council workers in 1997.
 It became Northampton Credit Union in 2003 and finally, Northamptonshire Credit Union in 2013, rebranding as Harvest Money on its twentieth anniversary in 2017.

 In 2013, Golden Sheaf Credit Union, established in Kettering in 2001 and The Five Wells Credit Union, established in Wellingborough in 2001, transferred engagements to Northamptonshire Credit Union.

 In 2015, the credit union was awarded a grant of £67,500 by the Lloyds Banking Group Credit Union Development Fund to increase its capital asset ratio to support growth in membership and assets.

 More recently, Weston Favell and District Credit Union, established in Northampton in 1980, transferred engagements in 2016, followed by Blackbird Leys Credit Union, established in Oxford in 1994, in 2017.

 At the time of the merger with Commsave, Harvest Money had 2,205 members and assets in excess of £1m.